davidb2/davidb2.github.io-old/_reviews/books.md

         with moral responsibility: "If we could incarcerate earthquakes and hurricanes for their crimes, we would build prisons for them as well. ...
-        But the logic of punishing people will come undone &mdash; unless we find that punishment is an essential component of deterrence or reabilitation." very short book.
+        But the logic of punishing people will come undone &mdash; unless we find that punishment is an essential component of deterrence or rehabilitation."
+        very short book.
         ---
         some more notes/thoughts:
         compatibilists vary in their arguments.
-        someone like Daniel Dennett, who Harris mentions often thoughout the text, claims that it might be possible for us to program machines which have the emergent property of free will. but if we fully understand the capabilities of such a computer program, in what way does it objectively have free will?
+        someone like Daniel Dennett, who Harris mentions often throughout the text, claims that it might be possible for us to program machines that have the emergent property of free will. but if we fully understand the capabilities of such a computer program, in what way does it objectively have free will?